Skip to main content

 Post-traumatic stress disorder (PTSD)

-Post traumatic stress disorder or PTSD is another common type of anxiety disorder that occurs after a person faces an extreme physically (or emotionally) dangerous, threatening or traumatic event in his life (e.g., accident, witnessing a crime, death of a loved one).
+Post-traumatic stress disorder or PTSD occurs after a person faces an extremely physically (or emotionally) dangerous, threatening, or traumatic event in his life (e.g., an accident, witnessing a crime, or the death of a loved one).
 Elevated stress at this level is caused usually by a person being harmed themselves or being witness to a harmful event.

-People with this type of anxiety disorder have a sudden and severe reaction to a stimuli like a person, place or situation that reminds them of the traumatic event they went through and that brings on their post-traumatic stress disorder.
+People with PTSD have a sudden and severe reaction to stimuli like a person, place, or situation that reminds them of the traumatic event they went through and that brings on their post-traumatic stress disorder.

-Post-Traumatic Stress Disorder was originally recognised and brought to our attention by war veterans, although it can be induced by any variety of traumatic incidents including natural disasters.
+Post-Traumatic Stress Disorder was originally recognized and brought to our attention by war veterans, although it can be induced by any variety of traumatic incidents including natural disasters.

-Not every person Involved in a traumatic incident develops Post Traumatic Stress Disorder.
-The symptoms would usually take form within three months of the incident but in rare cases they may not initially take affect for some years.
+Not every person involved in a traumatic incident develops Post Traumatic Stress Disorder.
+The symptoms would usually take form within three months of the incident but in rare cases, they may not initially take effect for some years.

 Symptoms of Post-Traumatic Stress Disorder include: